Services

 No US phone number for security codes

-Many e-filing systems send a 6-digit code by text, which can fail when a US number is inactive, or messages do not arrive abroad.
-The IRS login service, ID.me, allows app-based verification, but that option is often overlooked.
+Many e-filing systems send a six-digit code by text, which can fail when a US number is inactive, or messages do not arrive abroad.
+The IRS login service, ID.me, allows app-based verification – that option is often overlooked but is the most reliable workaround for expats who want to know how to e-file taxes online without a US number.

 Foreign address formats rejected